 That is why IT outsourcing proves to be an excellent choice for a vast number of US companies.

 There could be different engagement models with outsourcing services, but the general methodology is pretty simple.
 All you have to do is hire your front-end developers through an offshore software development company.
 Then, a dedicated team of offshore developers will work on your project remotely.
 The fact that this company doesn’t have to be situated in the US makes this solution much more affordable than in-house developers.
-Although the price of this solution is relatively higher compared to most freelancers, it is favored due to its safety.
+Although this solution’s price is relatively higher than most freelancers, it is favored due to its safety.

 We have compared the cost of hiring a front-end developer per different hiring options: hiring a freelance developer, outstaffing a front-end developer, and hiring an in-house US engineer.
 See the comparison below.